CBC Television: CBC Gem

-CBC Gem is CBC Television's video-on-demand platform; it includes streaming of live and on-demand programming from CBC Television, a number of short-form comedy, drama, and non-fiction web series; Canadian feature-length, short, and documentary films, and selected international programming from other public broadcasters around the world.
+CBC Gem is CBC Television's over-the-top streaming platform; it launched in 2018, replacing the existing CBC TV app.
+The service carries live and on-demand programming from CBC Television, CBC News, and CBC Sports, as well as short- and long-form original programming and acquisitions (including films and television series).

-The service is available via the web and as a mobile app (formerly the CBC TV app).
-Gem also offers a premium subscription including ad-free video on-demand, as well as CBC News Network.
-New and upcoming shows like TopLine can be watched on CBC Gem.
+The service is available in free ad-supported and premium versions, with the latter including advertising-free video on-demand, access to CBC News Network, and access to premium content that is exclusive to subscribers.

+At launch, the CBC announced plans to add at least 50 Canadian films to Gem per-year, and announced a partnership with Telefilm Canada to stream a selection of featured Canadian films on the service ad-free for all users.

 Children's programming

-Children's programming, often marketed as "CBC Kids" and "The Outlet", occupies most of the morning hours on weekdays and much of weekend mornings.
+Children's programming, often marketed as "CBC Kids" and "The Outlet", occupies most of the morning on weekdays and much of weekend mornings.

 CBC HD

 On March 5, 2005, CBC Television launched a high definition simulcast of its Toronto (CBLT-DT) and Montreal (CBMT-DT) stations.
 Since that time, the network has also launched HD simulcasts in Vancouver (CBUT-DT), Ottawa (CBOT-DT), Edmonton (CBXT-DT), Calgary (CBRT-DT), Halifax (CBHT-DT), Windsor, (CBET-DT), Winnipeg (CBWT-DT), and St. John's (CBNT-DT).
-CBC HD is available nationally via satellite and on digital cable as well as for free over-the-air using a regular TV antenna and a digital tuner (included in most new television sets) on the following channels:

 All HD channels map to their analogue positions via the North American PSIP virtual channeling standard.

 In fall 2007, the CBC upgraded its Toronto facilities, becoming the second fully HD news broadcaster in Canada.
 The National and all its news programs originating from the same news studio in Toronto (including CBC News: Sunday Night) are now available in HD.

 On September 1, 2011, as part of the analogue television shutoff and digital conversion, all CBC over-the-air HD broadcasts switched from the 1080i to 720p resolution format.

 In August 2012, after the CBC shut down all of their remaining analogue transmitters, CBC television (as well as CBC News Network) began broadcasting all programming solely in the 16:9 aspect ratio and began letterboxing its widescreen feed for standard definition viewers just as Ici Radio-Canada Télé has done since September 2007.